vpc-ccg/calib/README.md

 Where you may change the value of any parameters to match any of the reported datasets (or a new dataset for that matter).

 ## Report
 Our report is hosted at Overleaf at [https://www.overleaf.com/read/jywsyjsmtrdp](https://www.overleaf.com/read/jywsyjsmtrdp).
-Our manuscript is hosted at ShareLaTeX at [https://www.sharelatex.com/read/gwqvswwjndgf](https://www.sharelatex.com/read/gwqvswwjndgf).